indrayam/ai-nerd-notes/deep-research/zz_misc/AI-Books.md

 - Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD, Jeremy Howard & Sylvain Gugger

 ### Multi-Modal Language Models
+- Hands-On Large Language Models, Jay Alammar
+- Build a Large Language Model from Scratch - Sebastian Raschka
 - The Hundred-Page Language Models Book
 - The AI Pocketbook
-- Hands-On Large Language Models, Jay Alammar
 - Quick Start Guide to Large Language Models, Sinan Ozdemir
-- LLM Engineer's Handbook
-- Build a Large Language Model from Scratch - Sebastian Raschka
 - The Complete Obsolete Guide to Generative AI

+### AI Engineering
 - AI Engineering (AIE), Chip Huyen
+- LLM Engineer's Handbook
 - Generative AI on AWS
 - Amazon Bedrock in Action

+### Computations using PyTorch (PyTorch using CUDA and MPS) and MLX
+- Deep Learning with Python, 3rd Ed
+- Deep Learning with PyTorch, 2nd Ed
+- Neural Networks from Scratch in Python

 ### Computations using Multi-Modal Language Model Frameworks
 - A Simple Guide to Retrieval Augmented Generation